awsdocs/aws-client-vpn-administrator-guide/doc_source/troubleshooting.md

    If you are unable to resolve the DNS name, verify that you have specified the DNS servers for the Client VPN endpoint\.
 If you manage your own DNS server, specify its IP address\.
 Verify that the DNS server is accessible from the VPC\.

-   If you're unsure about which IP address to use, use *VPC DNS resolver \.2 IP*\.
+   If you're unsure about which IP address to specify for the DNS servers, specify the VPC DNS resolver at the \.2 IP address in your VPC\.

-1. Check whether you are able to ping an IP address\.
+1. For internet access, check if you are able to ping a public IP address or a public website, for example, `amazon.com`\.
 If you do not get a response, make sure that the route table for the associated subnets has a default route that targets either an internet gateway or a NAT gateway\.
-If the default route is in place, verify that the associated subnet does not have network access control list rules that block inbound and outbound traffic\.
+If the route is in place, verify that the associated subnet does not have network access control list rules that block inbound and outbound traffic\.

    If you are unable to reach a peered VPC, verify that the associated subnet's route table has a route entry for the peered VPC\.